Frequently Asked Questions

 Should I buy from the Nevada Health Link or outside the exchange?

 If you qualify for a federal subsidy, you must go to the exchange to receive that assistance.
 If you do not qualify for subsidies the exchange versus the open market is a personal decision.
-The Division recommends that you research both options and see what best fits your own particular situation.
+The Division recommends that you research both options and see what best fits your needs.

 How do I know which “Network” is best for me?

 You should look for a network that is accessible for your healthcare needs.
-Secondarily, you might have a special medical issue or specific drug that is better represented under one drug formulary over another product's formulary.
+Also, you might have a special medical issue or specific drug that is better represented under one drug formulary over another plan's formulary.
 Research the networks and drug formularies available to you and attempt to maximize your coverage and convenience.
 Access to all plan formularies and provider networks is available at our rate wizard.

 What are the preventive benefits under a plan?